Air Fryer Recipe

 Method

-1. Heat olive oil and butter in a skillet over medium heat.
-Add onions and sauté until translucent.
+1. Warm the olive oil and butter in a skillet over medium heat.
+Add the onions and sauté until translucent.

-2. Stir in garlic and cook for another minute.
-Add mushrooms and cook until they release moisture and brown slightly.
+2. Stir in the garlic and cook for another minute.
+Add the mushrooms and cook until they release their moisture and brown slightly.

-3. Mix in spinach and cook until wilted.
-Remove from heat and let cool slightly.
+3. Mix in the spinach and cook until wilted.
+Take off the heat and leave to cool slightly.

-4. Stir in grated cheddar, cream cheese, and season with salt and pepper.
+4. Stir in the grated cheddar and cream cheese, then season with salt and pepper.

-6. Place a spoonful of filling in the center of each square.
-Brush edges with beaten egg.
+6. Place a spoonful of filling in the centre of each square.
+Brush the edges with beaten egg.

-7. Fold pastry to form a triangle or rectangle, press edges to seal, and crimp with a fork.
+7. Fold the pastry to make a triangle or rectangle, press the edges to seal, then crimp with a fork.

-8. Lightly grease air fryer basket.
-Arrange puffs in basket, brush tops with beaten egg.
+8. Lightly grease the air fryer basket.
+Arrange the puffs in the basket and brush the tops with beaten egg.

 Why this works in an air fryer